carolkoi/switch-bridge/README.md

 ## About Wiz-Kit

-Wiz-kit is a development-kit based on the <a href='https://adminlte.io/'>AdminLTE </a>dashboard and <a href='http://labs.infyom.com/laravelgenerator/'>InfyOm CRUD Generator</a>,
+Wiz-kit is a development-kit based on the <a href='https://adminlte.io/'>AdminLTE </a>dashboard and <a href='http://labs.infyom.com/laravelgenerator/'>InfyOm CRUD Generator</a>
+1. The kit will reduces the development time by 20-30%.
+2. It makes code generation is a breeze.
+3. Generate an entire CRUD operation in seconds.

+## What can Wiz-Kit  do?
+1. Code generation.

 ## Installation.